-Connecting the flow cable
+Connecting to the logger

 When making a connection to the logger where a simple plug to plug is not available, you will often need to splice bare tails together.
 It is important that a waterproof connector housing is used, such as the "Tuff-Splice" enclosure available from HWM.